lundstrj/mailbox/README.md

 # Mailbox
 _Johan Lundström - jl226ki_

-A simple setup for knowing if someone (maybe even a mailman) has been fiddling with your mailbox today.
+A simple (perhaps even crude) Raspberry Pi Pico setup (in MicroPython) for sort of knowing if someone (maybe even a mailman) or something :alien: has been fiddling with your mailbox today.

 ## Overview
 ### The problem
 My current residence get intermittent mail delivery (supposedly every other day for mail, but packages can come any day).
 Some days you don't get anything even if it is a mail delivery day.
-The mail also gets deliverd at different times depending on reasons (I suppose), so what does one do?
+The mail also gets delivered at different times depending on reasons (I suppose), so what does one do?
 Well you go check your mailbox at least 5+ times per day just to be sure.

 If only there was a better way.